shenae/responsive-monument-mockup/pt-3/README.md

 - Form inputs should include the appropriate `type` attribute, along with a `name` attribute.
 - All input/text-area elements should be wrapped in a `form` element.
 - Use the appropriate Google Fonts to style the text on the page.
-- Use [HTML](https://html5.validator.nu/) and [CSS](https://jigsaw.w3.org/css-validator/#validate_by_input) validators to check for errors before submitting.
-- Include [browser prefixes](http://pleeease.io/play/) to make sure that newer CSS properties render consistently in different browsers.

 #### Bonus
 - Evaluate the page in your browser and consider what layout/style updates could be made for medium-sized screens (i.e., tablets; around 775px and below).
 - Implement these updates by incorporating an additional media query (or queries).
 - Look up the transition property and add transitions to any elements that have a hover effect.

-#### Starter Code

-You will continue working on your project from the last two days.

 #### Deliverable